amstocker/Overlay/README.rst

         - each node manages a local copy of the blockchain
         - as new blocks are added to the local copy, a pointer to the head block will be maintained on IPNS
         - gossip
-            - every node will periodically (<30s) query the head of each peer’s blockchain at /ipns/\<PEER ID\>
+            - every node will periodically (<30s) query the head of each peer’s blockchain at /ipns/<PEER ID>.
-            - new blocks are merged into the blockchain and a new local blockchain is generated
+            - new blocks are merged into the blockchain and a new local blockchain is generated.
-                - *how are blockchains merged?*
 - Index
     - tool for indexing a blockchain
     - data structure which can be used to query refs and backrefs of an mdag object.